Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Juni 2025 00.24.40 UTC
+- WIB: Senin, 16 Juni 2025 01.35.13 UTC
-- WITA: Senin, 16 Juni 2025 01.24.40 UTC
+- WITA: Senin, 16 Juni 2025 02.35.13 UTC
-- WIT: Senin, 16 Juni 2025 02.24.40 UTC
+- WIT: Senin, 16 Juni 2025 03.35.13 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: attitude
+Kategori: inspirational